John Plumbe: Publishing

 In 1846 he founded the National Publishing Company which produced the weekly Popular Magazine (Augustine J.H.
 Duganne, editor) and other works.

 California and Iowa, 1849-1857

 Plumbe lived in California from 1849 to 1854.
 In 1854 returned to Dubuque, Iowa.
 He may have worked for photographer Mathew Brady, c.
 1855-1857.
 He died in Iowa in 1857, at age 48.

 Legacy

 Examples of Plumbe's work are in the New York Public Library.

+In 2024, the National Portrait Gallery obtained a daguerreotype of Dolley Madison, taken about 1846 by Plumbe, that is the earliest known photograph of any U.S. First Lady.